 Your temporary total disability (time that you are paid while you are unable to work) is the same whether your injury is a new injury or an aggravation of a previous condition.

-What if I Aggravate an Injury From a Past Workers’ Comp Claim?
+What if I Aggravate an Injury From a Past Workers’ Compensation Claim?

-Rubens Kress and Mulholland — Illinois Workers’ Comp Lawyers You Can Trust
+Rubens Kress and Mulholland — Illinois Workers’ Compensation Lawyers You Can Trust

-Contact Rubens Kress and Mulholland to speak with a capable Illinois workers’ comp lawyer.
-A Chicago law firm concentrating in workers’ comp claims, Rubens Kress and Mulholland boasts a track record of success and charges no fee unless you collect.
+Contact Rubens Kress and Mulholland to speak with a capable Illinois workers’ compensation lawyer.
+A Chicago law firm concentrating in workers’ compensation claims, Rubens Kress and Mulholland boasts a track record of success and charges no fee unless you collect.
 To learn more about your options, contact Rubens Kress and Mulholland online, at (312) 201-9640, or toll-free at (866) 890-9640.